 Discover the best wineries in Southern California.
 Tasting rooms, vineyards, wine tours from San Diego to the central coast.
-Southern California’s most popular wine tasting destination is the Temecula Valley.
-Santa Barbara’s Santa Ynez Valley is another popular region north of Los Angeles.
+Southern California’s most famous wine-tasting destination in the Temecula Valley.
+Santa Barbara’s Santa Ynez Valley is another renowned region north of Los Angeles.
 For a quick wine tasting getaway, there are a few wineries hidden in the Santa Monica Mountains.

-The Santa Ynez Valley is widely recognized for its world-class wineries and tasting rooms that dot the rolling hillsides.
-Visitors can also enjoy browsing the valley’s distinctive art galleries, boutiques, and antique stores.
+The Santa Ynez Valley is recognized for its world-class wineries and tasting rooms that dot the rolling hillsides.
+Visitors can also enjoy browsing the Valley’s distinctive art galleries, boutiques, and antique stores.

-A good place to start your trip to the Santa Barbara Wine Country is in the charming historic town of Los Olivos, an artist colony whose early 20th century downtown is filled with art galleries, boutiques, wine stores and historic stagecoach stop housing.
+An excellent place to start your trip to the Santa Barbara Wine Country is in the charming historic town of Los Olivos.
+An artist colony whose early 20th century downtown features art galleries, boutiques, wine stores, and landmark stagecoach stop housing.

-Perhaps, one of the California’s premiere wine destinations, the city of Paso Robles is a major player in the states’ wine making.
+Perhaps, one of California’s premier wine destinations, the city of Paso Robles, is a major player in the states’ winemaking.
 First frequented by travelers wanting to take a dip in the area’s natural hot springs, today’s visitors find a charming, lively downtown district surrounded by a wine region.

 Temecula is the most popular area of Southern California for wine tasting.
 There are nearly 40 wineries in the Temecula Valley.
 Most of them concentrated along Rancho California Road.

-Ride on horseback through the Temecula Valley stopping at several wineries to taste premium wines.
-This is a great way to see the valley for a romantic adventure or special occasion.\
+Ride on horseback through the Temecula Valley, stopping at several wineries to taste premium wines.
+Horseback riding is a great way to see the valley for a romantic adventure or special occasion.

 Established in 1988, the winery uses the Methode Champenoise process for producing its award-winning quality wines and sparkling champagnes.
 You also choose a flight with a fixed set of wines rather than randomly picking them from a list.

-Founded in 2003, the property also features a full-service day spa and salon, the Vineyard Rose restaurant, and numerous year-round concerts and events.
-Grapes for South Coast Winery are grown in the valley of Wild Horse Peak, on the eastern side of Mount Palomar, 2,200 feet above sea level.
+Founded in 2003 South Coast also features a full-service day spa and salon, the Vineyard Rose restaurant, and numerous year-round concerts and events.
+Grapes are grown in the valley of Wild Horse Peak, on the eastern side of Mount Palomar, 2,200 feet above sea level.

 Located in the heart of wine country, this venue offers breathtaking views of vineyards and Tuscan-inspired gardens, an open-air gazebo, a spacious lawn for weddings and concerts, a scenic picnic area.